ejkani/dotnet-oauth2-obo-flow/README.md

 $webAppObjectId=$(az ad app list --display-name $webAppMsi --query "[*].[objectId]" --output tsv)
 $webAppId=$(az ad app list --display-name $webAppMsi --query "[*].[appId]" --output tsv)

+# TODO: Create Service Principal for the ApiApi to be able to expose API Permissions to the WebApp
+# ... check if this is really needed.
+Not sure it is.

+# TODO: Uncheck ID Token option when creating web app
+# ...

+# TODO: Remove Scopes/user_impersonation
+# ...

 # Updating the Apps created, since the "az webapp" command has some limitations.
 # Creating a Json object to use in our MS Graph Ad-App Patch call.